yojoe/go-raml/docs/tutorial/README.md

   - Install (Atom)[https://atom.io/)
   - Open "Settings" and "Install Packages", Search for `api-workbench`.

-4. API Designed as RAML web editor
+4. API Designer as RAML web editor

   [API Designer](https://github.com/mulesoft/api-designer) is a standalone/embeddable editor for RAML written in JavaScript using Angular.JS.
   By default, the editor uses an in-browser filesystem stored in HTML5 Localstorage.